juergenweb/JkImagePlaceholder/README.md

 Use these methods below to set a value or to overwrite default values from the module configuration.

 ### setText() method
-With this method you can overwrite the global placeholder text or you can disable the output of any text.
+With this method you can set or overwrite the global placeholder text or you can disable the output of any text.
 If you have a multilingual site please use translatable strings(fe _('My text')) as value.
+By default, there is no placeholder text set after you have installed the module.
+You have to enter one inside the module configuration.

 `setText(_('My placeholder text'))`